safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 compromised in some way, e.g. through a National Security Letter, to distribute a backdoor that violates user privacy.

-To protect against this, we will make sure our build systems are deterministic and reproducible.
+To protect against this, we can make sure our build systems are deterministic and reproducible.
 Interested parties can then generate builds for themselves from source and verify by comparing to the distributed app binaries.

 ### Phones Being Turned Off

-We partially mitigate against people purposefully turning off their phones by factoring in their ActivityProfile into their SafetyScore, i.e. number of contacts they’ve had over time, the start times of their ActivityKeys, etc.
+We partially mitigate against people purposefully turning off their phones by factoring in their `ActivityProfile` into their SafetyScore, i.e. number of contacts they’ve had over time, etc.

 Of course, there’s nothing stopping a user from turning off their phone only during high risk events such as football matches or music festivals.
 They’d have